 Once you remove them from the oven, you’ll prepare this amazing au poivre sauce in the same skillet with all the yummy flavor from the steak and seasonings.

 The ingredients are simple, just shallots, thyme, garlic, cream, Cognac and a little mustard, and the method of cooking is not only easy but enhances all the flavors.
 The dish is heavenly.
-So good that we made it again right away when Natalie was home visiting.
-I’ll have to bring this back out for Father’s Day and give Mike a break from the grill.

 - You’ll learn a French technique for cooking steak other than using your grill.